anthonyle1/ai201-project1-unofficial-guide-starter/README.md

      Answer both questions with at least 2–3 sentences each. -->

 **One way the spec helped you during implementation:**
 The spec provided a lot of things to look for in the output of each milestone!
+It provided insights to how to do the project, in regards to how chunks look like, how to ask questions, and what to look for when verifying my code.
 I used it to ensure I was on the right track between milestones.

 **One way your implementation diverged from the spec, and why:**
 Creating seperate chunking methods for JSON and HTML files.
 I ended up doing this to ensure comments's content, which are typically very short, are containted with each other and do not interfere with others.